Sports in San Diego: Soccer

 The original North American Soccer League (NASL) included a San Diego franchise known as the original San Diego Sockers.
 The original Sockers indoor franchise also played in the NASL indoor league, Major Indoor Soccer League, Continental Indoor Soccer League, World Indoor Soccer League and second Major Indoor Soccer League.

 At the collegiate level, the city boasts both men's and women's varsity teams at each of the three NCAA Division I schools in the city.
 The San Diego State Aztecs men's and women's soccer teams play at the on-campus SDSU Sports Deck, the San Diego Toreros men's and women's teams play at Torero Stadium, and the UC San Diego Tritons men's and women's teams play at Triton Soccer Stadium.

 With the expansion of the minor professional league National Premier Soccer League, the San Diego Flash saw the addition of the North County Battalion and Albion SC Pros.
 The San Diego SeaLions play in the Women's Premier Soccer League, and the San Diego Zest play in the USL Premier Development League with the SoCal Surf.
 San Diego Internacional FC began playing in the UPSL in 2019.

 On June 25, 2017, it was announced that San Diego 1904 FC would join the North American Soccer League in 2018.
 The club's founders include professional soccer players Demba Ba, Eden Hazard, Yohan Cabaye and Moussa Sow.
 In 2021 the club was purchased and became Albion San Diego SC.

 On June 19, 2019, it was announced that Landon Donovan would be bringing a new USL Championship team to San Diego.
 The club, San Diego Loyal SC, began play during the 2020 USL Championship season.
+However, the team folded in October 2023.

 Golf

 The PGA Tour's annual Farmers Insurance Open (originally the San Diego Open and later the Buick Invitational) golf tournament occurs at Torrey Pines Golf Course, which has hosted the tournament since 1968.
 The event was founded in 1952 at San Diego Country Club in Chula Vista.
 The tournament was founded in 1952 and was played at a variety of venues in the San Diego area in its early years, beginning with San Diego Country Club in Chula Vista for its first two years.
 The tournament was also played in Rancho Santa Fe and El Cajon, as well as locally in Mission Valley and Rancho Bernardo during these years.
+The course was the site of the 2008 and 2021 U.S. Open.

 The LPGA Tour's JTBC Classic is held annually at the Aviara Golf Club in nearby Carlsbad, which has hosted the event since 2012 after the event's relocation from Los Angeles County.

-At the college level, the city is home to the NCAA Division I San Diego State Aztecs men's and women's golf teams, the San Diego Toreros men's golf team, and the UC San Diego Tritons men's and women's teams.
+At the college level, the city is home to the NCAA Division I San Diego State Aztecs men's and women's golf teams, San Diego Toreros men's golf team, and the UC San Diego Tritons men's and women's teams.

 The San Diego region is home to 72 golf courses in total.